-From expecting moms to seniors, people visit chiropractors at various stages of their lives to alleviate persistent or sporadic pain, reduce the risk of injuries or improve flexibility, mobility and posture.
+Expecting moms to seniors are among the people who chiropractors help at various stages of their lives to alleviate persistent or sporadic pain, reduce their risk of injuries or improve flexibility, mobility and posture.
 Specialized animal chiropractors also care for pets and large animals, such as horses.

 A chiropractor is a spine, muscle, joint and nervous system expert, who applies the best available evidence and clinical expertise to diagnose health issues that affect your body’s movement.
 Using primarily their hands, your chiropractor will treat these issues without medication or surgery and help prevent them from returning.

-An increasing number of adults visit a chiropractor each year to learn what’s causing their spine, muscle or joint pain and attain treatment to alleviate it.
+An increasing number of adults are among the people who chiropractors help each year to learn what’s causing their spine, muscle or joint pain and attain treatment to alleviate it.
 But you don’t have to be in persistent or long-term pain to visit a chiropractor.
 Many adults visit chiropractors to manage sporadic pain, deal with the impact of repetitive strain, reduce their risk of injuries or improve their flexibility, mobility and posture.

 Specialized animal chiropractors provide a safe and effective hands-on approach to many spine, muscle or joint issues and injuries in pets and large animals, including horses, dogs and cats.
 Animal chiropractic does not replace traditional veterinary medicine or surgery but provides an integrative method of care.
 Often, veterinarians and these chiropractors work together to best serve the needs of your pet or a larger animal.